 When you’re travelling alone, you do not have the comfort blanket of friends and family to fall back on.
 This may seem daunting at first, but you’ll soon find that you are making new friends that you would never have met if you were on holiday as a group.
 Humans are naturally social creatures, even if you’re more of an introverted type, you’ll be surprised how quickly friendships can form between solo travelers.

 Build Your Confidence

 One thing that travelling alone will do is force you to step outside of your comfort zone.
 Whether that’s trying new food, taking the path less well trodden, or even trying new experiences.
+Why not do something radical like have a tattoo or even have one removed?
+If your destination is Los Angeles you can find tattoo removal in Los Angeles to help!
 On my first visit to Las Vegas a few years ago, whilst my husband was at a conference I decided to book myself a horse riding experience.
 It was a complete spur of the moment but one of the best things I’ve ever done and if we had been together the whole time I would not have done that.
 I loved it so much that when we returned to Las Vegas some years later, we did a different horse riding experience together which was also a big step for my husband as he is a bit more cautious than me.

 I honestly can’t speak highly enough of taking a solo holiday if you have the privilege to be able to do so, life is short so take advantage of the opportunities that come along!